DjangoGirls/tutorial/en/django_orm/README.md

 >>>
 ```

 You're now in Django's interactive console.
-It's just like the Python prompt, but with some additional Django magic. :)  You can use all the Python commands here too, of course.
+It's just like the Python prompt, but with some additional Django magic. :)  You can use all the Python commands here too.

 ### All objects